Child Support

 A modification of child support is permitted under any of the reasons set forth under the Guidelines:

-- There is an inconsistency in the amount specified in the current order versus the amount that would result from an application of the guidelines.
+• The amount specified in the current order is inconsistent with the amount that would result from applying the guidelines.

-Paying child support is a legal obligation, and if the non-custodial parent does not pay, they can be held in contempt of court.
-They can also be fined or incarcerated.
-In addition, their driver’s license may be suspended, as well as any professional licenses they may hold.
+Paying child support is a legal obligation, and if the non-custodial parent does not pay, they can be held in contempt of court, fined, or incarcerated.
+In addition, their driver’s license and any professional licenses they may hold may be suspended.
 If non-payment continues for an extended period of time, they also run the risk of having criminal charges brought against them.

 Child Support Enforcement (CSE) has a variety of options that they can choose from in order to obtain child support payments from parents who may be in arrears.
 Some of the many possibilities include: